oliverturner/mrsravoon.uk/pages/about.md

 > Today Mr Pomfret has left for Karachi
 > And little Miss Montague screams in her ward.

-Where the first allows its horror to unfurl with an elegiac cadence, in the second we gallop dactylically towards its unfortunate conclusion with the energy and brio reprised in his verses on MRS RAVOON.
+Where the first allows its horror to unfurl with an elegiac cadence, in the second we gallop dactylically towards its unfortunate conclusion with the energy and brio reprised in his verses on {{ macros.ravoon() }}.

 Dehn was reportedly bemused by the adoption of his heroine as a part of the commons, but in penning his own [retrospective contribution](/sightings/a-reprise/) he seems to have given his imprimatur.
 We hope that more will [heed his encouragement](/report/).